vstconsulting/vstutils/doc/quickstart.rst

 2. **Create new project, based on VST Utils**

+    If this is your first time using vstutils, you’ll have to take care of some initial setup.
+    Namely, you’ll need to auto-generate some code that establishes a vstutils application – a collection of settings for an instance of vstutils, including database configuration, Django-specific and vstutils-specific options and application-specific settings.
     You can execute base command for new project creation.

     .. sourcecode:: bash